High resolution study of outflows and chemical environment of First Hydrostatic Core candidate Chamaeleon-MMS1: Results

 \subsection{CS}

-Figure~\ref{CScontours} shows CS emission tracing a wide cone on larger scales, indicating the interaction between multiple outflows and the surroundings or a steep precessing angle of single outflow.
+Figure~\ref{CScontours} shows CS emission tracing a wide cone on larger scales, indicating the interaction between multiple outflows and the surroundings or a steep precessing angle of a single outflow.
+Alternatively, this morphology could be due to a spatially wider and low-velocity component tracing the cavity walls, as is commonly found towards other protostellar outflows.
 On smaller scales, the CS emission is hourglass-shaped and the first moment (velocity) maps (Figure~\ref{CSmom1}) show inverse velocity gradients immediately above and below the continuum source.